 The deferment program works to everyone’s advantage.
 Offenders who can prove they approach driving responsibly get a break.
 And those who are more likely to reoffend will not be able to fulfil the requirements, so the interlock will continue to protect them – and everyone else on Arizona’s roadways.

 If you have been successfully completing your Arizona ignition interlock program, you might be able to take advantage of the 6 month deferment program.
-Contact MVD for more information.
 The purpose of the Arizona ignition interlock requirement, ultimately, is to help those with DUI convictions to drive responsibly.
 If you’ve been doing that, you might have a break coming.
 It’s worth a call.
+Contact our partner QuickStart Ignition Interlock for more information.